snu-sf-class/sf202401/README.md

 ## Announcements

+(Temporary Notification : Errata for Assignments (compile timeout) is uploaded.)
 - May.
 20: Assignment 3 result is uploaded (see eTL).
 Claims : until Jun 2.
 - May.
 16: Assignment 4 is uploaded.
 - May.
 15: Midterm result is uploaded.
 Claims : until May 28.